Aaron98990/ways-of-the-game/game-management.md

 If the injury occurs, please go to the nearest match official and ask if they saw anything out of the ordinary.

+## Verbal warnings

+For all slide tackles which are deemed unfair, have a conference with that player even if not givning a sanction.

 ## Issuing cards

 Most referees issue the card then write.
 In games without a sin bin, I am a proponent of being the player for a conference while writing their information then showing the card.